JirenLu/STAT628-Module3-Group2/README.md

 are the most important in the random forest model.
 It will be interesting to compare feature importance between logistic regression and random forest.

 ### Last Step: Predict the flight arrival time or Cancellation
+In this step, we used three ml algorithms (RF, XGBoost, LightGBM) to predict level of delay.
+The independent variables continued from those used in Task 1, while the dependent variable followed from Task 2.
+Due to class imbalance, we applied a full resampling technique to balance the dataset, adjusting the sample size of each class to match the size of the smallest class.
+Evaluation metrics of Accuracy and micro F1-score were utilized to assess model performance.
+All samples were divided into disjoint training and test samples in a ratio of 4:1.